 As you can see, it’s not going to be quite so easy to avoid this beleaguered plane, after all.
 Who are the biggest operators of the 737-MAX?
 The largest orders – aka the most planes to be delivered will go to: American, FlyDubai, United, Southwest, VietJet, Lion Air and Ryanair.

-Many of these airlines are already readying their 737-MAX jets to re-enter service, and widespread MAX use is expected by the Spring and Summer of 2021.
+Many of these airlines are already readying their 737-MAX jets to re-enter service, or already haveand widespread MAX use is expected by the summer of 2021.

-Some airlines plan to conceal the ‘MAX’ part of the name, making the plane slightly harder to identify.
-However, a little bit of knowledge can help go a long way in avoiding the MAX, even with airlines which fly it.
-Though there are always going to be unique exceptions, the 737-MAX won’t tend to do much long haul flying.
+Some airlines even plan to conceal the ‘MAX’ part of the aircraft name, making the plane slightly harder to identify for the general public.
+A little bit of extra knowledge below can help go a long way in avoiding the 737-MAX, even with airlines which fly it.
+Though there are always going to be some unique exceptions, the 737-MAX won’t tend to do much long haul flying.

 If you’re flying Air Canada from Vancouver to London, or Qatar from Doha to Sydney, there’s virtually no chance you end up flying on a 737 MAX for the long haul trip so it’s hardly worth worrying about.
 If you have a short haul connection first, like Vancouver to Toronto, you may encounter it though.
 Basically, don’t fret for longer flights.